Ichabod Alden: Career

-Appointed Lieutenant Colonel of the Plymouth militia regiment in 1775, Alden first saw action serving with the 25th Continental Regiment during the Siege of Boston.
-Following his promotion to Colonel in November 1776, Alden was assigned to the 7th Massachusetts Regiment stationed at the garrison of Cherry Valley, New York.
-Although commanding between 200 and 300 men, Alden's limited military experience and lack of knowledge regarding local Indian tactics or customs would prove to be a great disadvantage as in early November 1778, receiving a warning of an attack by local tribes, Alden made minimal preparations.
+Appointed lieutenant colonel of the Plymouth militia regiment in 1775, Alden first saw action serving with the 25th Continental Regiment during the Siege of Boston.
+Following his promotion to colonel in November 1776, Alden was assigned to the 7th Massachusetts Regiment.
+The regiment was stationed at Cherry Valley, New York in the summer of 1778.
+Although commanding 200–300 men, Alden's limited military experience and lack of knowledge regarding Indigenous tactics would prove to be a great disadvantage.
+He and several of his officers billeted well away from the fort in the homes of some of the inhabitants.
+Despite receiving a warning of an impeding attack from the American allied Oneida, Alden made few preparations.